2024/2025

 Sangha Core Sutra Study Practice

-The Lotus Sutra : Wonderful World of Interbeing
+The Lotus Sutra : Tales of Practice

 (Opening the Heart of the Cosmos)